EDI (equity, diversity and inclusion): An adventurer’s perspective

 I’m sure many HR staff have heard all the above countless times before!
 Yet in some cases, it still feels as though the staff who bring diversity are not able to flourish.
 In some cases, they may actively be denied the opportunity to do so because what they suggest is “Not part of their job”.
-Enter the Adventurer’s Perspective:
+Enter the adventurer’s perspective:

 I’ve coined this term from my own personal life running tabletop roleplaying games, such as the likes of the well-known Dungeons and Dragons.
 Something happens within this surrounding that I have rarely, if ever, seen in the world of business.